itsmeimtom/rejselog/README.md

 # Plans/ToDo
 - Save to CSV file(s?) that get/s updated
+- Could save array to browser local storage.
+Option to push/pull from "cloud" (file kept on server)
 - Nicer single-page UI (see notebook)
 - Calculate approx distance using lat/lons (between each stop) - disclaimer note